 Nonparametric estimation based on empirical characteristic functions has been extensively studied in the literature; see Carroll and Hall (1988) and Stefanski and Carroll (1990), among many other contributions.
 However, while such Fourier-based methods apply to general mutivariate linear factor models with independent components (e.g., Horowitz and Markatou, 1996; Li and Vuong, 1998; Delaigle et al., 2008, Bonhomme and Robin, 2010, Comte and Kappus, 2015), they tend to be sensitive to the choice of regularization parameters, and they do not guarantee that the estimated densities be non-negative and integrate to one.
-Recently, Efron (2016) motivated his "parametric g-modeling" approach by the difficulties of nonparametric estimation in this context; see also Efron and Hastie (2016, Chapter 21) and Koenker and Gu (2019).
+Recently, Efron (2016) motivated his "parametric g-modeling" approach by the difficulties of nonparametric estimation in this context.